supercodingninja/Joia/README.md

 ## Contribution Guidelines
 ###### [Back to Table of Contents](#Table-of-Contents)
 I hope you enjoy this repository, and the application's link, given above and below (I love developing new projects).
 Please read and follow license instructions.
-Thank you for viewing! - Frederick Thomas, [Super Coding Ninja™](https://github.com/supercodingninja).
+Thank you for viewing!

 ## Installation Instructions
 ###### [Back to Table of Contents](#Table-of-Contents)